Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Miami Stats and Trends

-- Miami has played 11 games, with five wins against the spread.

-- This season, the Hurricanes won ATS in their only game as a favorite of 21.5 points or more.
+- The Hurricanes have been favored by 21.5 points or more once this season and covered the spread.

-- Miami has hit the over in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Miami's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Miami is 2-0 against the spread and 1-1 overall this season when the team puts up more than 39.1 points.
+- When Miami puts up more than 39.1 points, it is 2-0 against the spread and 1-1 overall.

-- Miami is 1-1 against the spread and 2-0 overall when the team churns out more than 516 yards.
+- In games that Miami amasses over 516 yards, the team is 1-1 against the spread and 2-0 overall.

 - The Hurricanes have turned the ball over three more times (17 total) than the Blue Devils have forced a turnover (14) this season.